Love God… We Love and Honour God Above all Else; with All We Are, All We Have, and In All WE Do

 We don't expect you to wear your best suit, but rather come in something comfortable, yes we do have air conditioning.

 How can I get connected?

 Connection is a behaviour, not a feeling.
-Two of the best ways to get connected at Impact Church is to attend one of our regular Sunday Services and join a connect group.
+Two of the best ways to get connected at Impact Church are to attend one of our regular Sunday Services and also join a connect group.
 We also encourage you to follow and engage with us on social media.

-We hope we have taken some awkward out of your first visit with us at Impact Church.
+We hope we have taken some awkwardness out of your first visit with us at Impact Church.
 We want to take this opportunity to invite you to join our service this Sunday.